HECS 2026: The 20% Debt Cut, June Indexation & New Repayments Explained

 What this all adds up to in 2026

-For most borrowers, 2026 is a meaningfully better year for HELP debt than recent years have been.
-The 20% reduction takes a substantial chunk off outstanding balances.
-The marginal repayment system removes the strange threshold-jump effects of the old flat-percentage rules.
+For most borrowers, 2026 is a noticeably better year for HELP debt than the recent run of years.
+The 20% reduction takes a real chunk off outstanding balances.
+The marginal repayment system clears out the strange threshold-jump effects of the old flat-percentage rules.
 And the lower-of-CPI-or-WPI rule keeps indexation from spiking the way it sometimes did during high-inflation periods.

-None of this changes the underlying logic of HELP — it’s still a long-term loan that’s repaid through the tax system based on income.
-But the 2026 framework is materially more generous than what borrowers were dealing with even two years ago.
-That’s worth knowing, and it’s worth checking your own myGov balance to see exactly where the 20% cut has landed for your situation.
+None of this rewrites the basic logic of HELP.
+It’s still a long-term loan, repaid through the tax system based on what you earn.
+But the 2026 framework is materially more generous than what borrowers were facing even two years back.
+That’s good news – and it’s worth a quick look at your own myGov balance to see exactly where the 20% cut has landed for you.

 For the broader rules and lodgment context that surrounds HELP loans, the tax return lodgment article and the Australian tax system overview on this site cover the surrounding territory.